ibafly/atom--color-dict/README.md

 ## To-do

-- retrieve #HEX from color name in one line mode.
+- [ ] retrieve inline #HEX from color to name.
-- auto select the color on cursor to convert color without select.
+- [ ] auto select the color on cursor to convert color without select.
+- [ ] escape any special character, eg: "!", ".", "$".